damien-mattei/Scheme-PLUS-for-Guile/README.md

-From the Github repository go to: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/
+If you have problem displaying this page from the Github repository go to: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/

-or for better code reading:
-https://damien-mattei.github.io/Scheme-PLUS-for-Guile/Scheme+.html
+and for better and wider displaying programs go to: https://damien-mattei.github.io/Scheme-PLUS-for-Guile/Scheme+.html

 <body>